griffithlab/pVACtools_Intro_Course/docs/03-running_pvactools.md

   `--percentile-threshold` set, this parameter will influence how both the IC50 cutoff and the percentile cutoff are applied.
-The default, `conservative`, will require a candidate to pass both the binding and the percentile threshold while the `exploratory` option will require a candiate to only pass either the binding or the percentile threshold.
+The default, `conservative`, will require a candidate to pass both the binding and the percentile threshold, while the `exploratory` option will require a candidate to only pass either the binding or the percentile threshold.

 Additionally there are a number of parameters that might be useful depending